 The beginning of the school day establishes a learning climate, thus parents are encouraged to have their student arrive at school on time.
 The cooperative efforts of the school and parents will support a child's regular school attendance.

 Regular school attendance is mandated by state law.
-If there is a question regarding truancy, please contact Carolyn Wootton for information on guidelines necessary to follow state laws and proceed through the court system.
+If there is a question regarding truancy, please contact our department for information on Utah law and guidelines to proceed through the court system.

 Ideas for Improving Attendance

 Attendance Works is a national and state initiative that promotes better policy and practice around school attendance that promotes tracking chronic absence data for each student beginning in kindergarten, or ideally earlier, and partners with families and community agencies to intervene when poor attendance is a problem for students or schools.

 - Attendance Works Resources for Parents

 - Attendance Works Resources for Schools